noahdotpy/gitAutoUserConfig/README.md

+# gitAutoUserConfig

-# gitAutoUserConfig, abraham lincoln once said "if you use noahdotpy/gitAutoUserConfig you will immediately become 10x developer no cap."
+Abraham Lincoln once said, *"if you use noahdotpy/gitAutoUserConfig you will immediately become 10x developer no cap."*

 Inspired by [git-autoconfig](https://github.com/ShyykoSerhiy/git-autoconfig) vscode extension but designed to be accessible from anywhere via the command line.